Accepting credit cards is a competitive necessity for yoday's small business

 The more efficient the payment processing the more invisible it becomes, allowing customers to focus on their positive experience.
 The moment accepting credit card payments becomes cumbersome, slow, and an overall hassle—customers notice and complaints or dissatisfaction ensues.
 Your merchant account provider should make sure your small business receives the service and efficiency it needs to stay competitive with consumers in today's business environment.

 Today's small businesses also have more options than ever for accepted payments.
 Accepting credit card payments today includes everything from EMV chip card acceptance, to online payments and even alternative forms of payment including mobile wallet-driven transactions.

-So what should your small business be looking for when it comes to accepting credit cards?
+So what should your small business be looking for when it comes to accepting credit and debit cards?
 Here are a few tips:

 Customer Support for Your Business

 Commerce is happening everywhere and it never stops.
 You should expect service that matches that reality.
 So whether it's issues with hardware or software, understand what your merchant account and credit card processing providers offer you for payment processing customer support.
 24/7/365 is best, but understand what and who are available to you as you process payments in today's busy world.
 Understanding what support you can expect should include knowing how to communicate, where to communicate and with whom to communicate.
 It's also helpful to know if self-service portals are available.

 Latest in Accepting Credit Cards and Other Payments